x-team/handbook/technicalities.md

    A list of projects you can invoice the company for and the agreed hourly rate.
 Enter the number of hours you worked in that period.

 4. **Reimbursements**
-   Here you can put in for any reimbursements you may wish to claim.
-Some examples would be Unleash Budget reimbursements, GameClub reimbursements, FitQuest reimbursements, referral bounties etc. This would also include reimbursements for education, conferences + related expenses, certain project specific software that’s required etc. If unsure, whether something fits, ping [@ben](https://x-team.slack.com/messages/D23Q0MCQ6).
+   Here you can put in any reimbursements you may wish to claim.
+Some examples would be Unleash Budget reimbursements \(Clubs, Quests, Health/Wellbeing, Courses, Conferences, etc.\), referral bounties etc. If unsure, whether something fits, ping [@ben](https://x-team.slack.com/messages/D23Q0MCQ6).

 5. **Survey**
    Here you’ll find a few questions on how things are going for you in X-Team.
-There are no right or wrong answers here, just be honest, so we can help make things better if something is suboptimal or feel content that we’re doing a good job if everything’s fine.
+There are no right or wrong answers here, just be honest, so we can help make things better if something is suboptimal.

 6. **Banking info**
    Here you get a last chance to fix any mistakes in the recipient details for your salary.
-Double-check everything, hit Finish, and wait for the money to show up in your account.
-As a general guide on the transaction speed - barring public holidays, the money usually arrives in my EU bank account by Friday after the invoicing period.
+Double-check everything, hit Finish, and wait for that sweet cash to show up in your account.
+As a general guide on the transaction speed - barring public holidays, the money usually arrives in a EU bank account by Friday after the invoicing period.

-And this is really all there is to it.
-If you’re experiencing any kind of problems with your payments, just talk to Mike \(@mikerhoads\) and he’ll help you out.
+And that's it.
+If you’re experiencing any kind of problems with your payments, just talk to our Head of Apps, Mike Rhoads \(@mikerhoads\) and he’ll help you out.

 ## Unleash Budget {#unleash-budget}

 You didn't think we'd forget about this, did you?
-This jewel is the equivalent of 2500 USD per calendar year, which are there to keep your skills current, your body fit, your mind sane, and your entertainment desires tickled.
+This jewel is the equivalent of $2,500 USD per calendar year, which is there to keep your skills current, your body fit, your mind sane, and your entertainment desires tickled.
 There are several categories of expenses you can use your Unleash Budget for:

 * \#photography-club — up to $50/month toward photography equipment
 * \#productivity-quest — up to $20/month on any productivity app